 Body and Dash-Mounted Cameras | Criminal Prosecutions

 As we stated last time, dash cameras came into popularity by the self-initiation of a few officers in various jurisdictions.
-Eventually, the trend caught on with support of both police administration and nonprofits that had an interest in criminal justice affairs.
-Eventually funding was moved forward for the implementation of wide spread use of dash cameras, and thus began the reliance on digital evidence to support reasonable suspicion and probable cause claims made by officers.
+Eventually, the trend caught on with the support of both police administration and nonprofits that had an interest in criminal justice affairs.
+Eventually, funding was moved forward for the implementation of widespread use of dash cameras, and thus began the reliance on digital evidence to support reasonable suspicion and probable cause claims made by officers.

 Dash Cameras & DUI Arrests

 Over time dash cameras began showing usefulness for more than DUI investigations.
-Traffic stops involving minor infractions where the subject, or even a passenger decided to attack an officer, became a ‘smoking gun’ in stipulating why and how force is applied by officers, while subjecting the public in some cases to the real live dangers of police work.
+Traffic stops involving minor infractions where the subject or even a passenger decided to attack an officer, became a ‘smoking gun’ in stipulating why and how force is applied by officers while subjecting the public in some cases to the real-life dangers of police work.

 Dash Camera footage is not something that is argued in court on its own merits.
 The two main arguments ever brought up concern whether the footage has been edited, and whether or not the footage contains the entirety of the event.
-As it stands, those are really the only options that defense counsel have when subjectively trying to throw out video evidence from a particular incident.
-As with anything involving court, there are exceptions to this, and one in particular that has affected law enforcement in Washington State is State v.
+As it stands, those are really the only options that defense counsel has when subjectively trying to throw out video evidence from a particular incident.
+As with anything involving the court, there are exceptions to this, and one, in particular, that has affected law enforcement in Washington State is State v.
 Flora.